agartha-ai/agartha/devblog/devblog-part2.md

 my imagination is that I may be prematurely converting everything to `torch.utils.data.Dataset` containers but whatever.
 Probably it will be easier if everything goes into an xarray.
 I think maybe it is better to keep everything as xarray inside of it anyways.
 I dunno.

 I think i need to only use index for `Dataset.__getitem__` because the `DataLoader` class requires this so i can't get clever here and do something different.
 Essentially the goal should be that every data set that is being input into a `Dataset` container should return a `tensor`.

+I also should be using the github large file storage because these data sets are going ot be annoying to move around otherwise.